ms2data/ms2-quick-start/README2.md

 > ✅ Make sure you log in with the same email address your MS2 admin used to set up your access.

+> TODO: Describe what logging in does.
+Discover connections, etc. so you don't have to have local database credentials.

 ### Generate Your Semantic Model

 1. In the file view, create a new file: `ecommerce.malloy`